IUJ Ladies Health Guide

 Pap smears are usually conducted in a private room with a curtain that separates you from the doctor/nurses.
 The curtain goes across your stomach for your privacy.
 You can hear each other but not see each other.

-Clinics such as Moegi Clinic, or even many hospitals, like Yamato Hospital, do NOT offer gynecological services.
-Moegi Clinic cannot offer advice or guidance on women’s health issues.
+Clinics such as Moegi Clinic, and the Yamato Hospital, do NOT offer gynecological services.
+Neither can offer advice or guidance on women’s health issues.

-The most common form of birth control in Japan is the use of condomsコンドーム “Kondo0mu.”
-These are readily available in drug stores.
+The most common form of birth control in Japan is a male condom “Kondo0mu.”
+These are readily available in drug stores and convenience stores.
+Condoms should be THE method of protection from unwanted pregnancies and sexually transmitted diseases.

 The Pill 経口避妊薬 Keikou Hinin Yaku